Art and Technology, Season 3 Episode 10: Gender

 ‘Gradient Descent’ was curated by 64/1, an art curation and research collective focused on building public understanding of how artists and artificial intelligence can come together to create art for the post-human age.
 64/1 was founded by Raghava KK and Karthik Kalyanaraman out of Bangalore, India.

-I had an wonderful week meeting Indian politicians, officials, artists and academics.
-I spoke on a panel about my art process and collaborating with a machine at an INK talk (Indian equivalent of TED).
+I had an wonderful week meeting artists, academics and policy makers.
+I spoke on a panel about my art process and collaborating with a machine at an INK talk.
 It was such a pleasure to be invited out by Raghava and Karthik having discussions with them and the other artists about our inspirations and the future.

 Press: Artnet, Financial Times, Vogue India, Forbes India, The Hindu, Fastcompany